unrealjo/termtube/README.md

 ```bash
     pip install pytube
 ```
-- Currently this programs show first 8 result in order to speed run time
+- Currently this programs shows first 8 results in order to speed run time
 # Usage
 From you terminal :
 ```bash